coderme/gocrawly/README.md

 # GoCrawly

-## Whats GoCrawly?
-* gocrawly is a demo crawler written in golang which fetches webpage title tag.
+* a demo crawler written in golang which fetches webpage title tag.

 ## Features
 * Option to revisit webpage every specific amount of time.